1922 (2018) - Review

 Pros

-• Thomas Jane does a great job as the protagonist
+Thomas Jane does a great job as the protagonist

-• Off-putting string and orchestral music from Mike Patton works well to add tension
+Off-putting string and orchestral music from Mike Patton works well to add tension

-• Creepy moments that occasionally arise
+Creepy moments that occasionally arise

-• Nice cinematography in certain spots
+Nice cinematography in certain spots

 Cons

-• Slowwwwww movie
+Slowwwwww movie

-• Not enough creepy horror; too focused on gore that doesn't even look good
+Not enough creepy horror; too focused on gore that doesn't even look good

-• CGI looks pretty bad at times
+CGI looks pretty bad at times

-• Convincing as the characters are, none of them are worth latching on to
+Convincing as the characters are, none of them are worth latching on to

 Plot & Thoughts

 As the title of the movie suggests, the story takes place in the year 1922.
-Thomas Jane plays Wilfred, a simple corn farmer in Nebraska who is very content in farming corn and continuing to do so till the end of this days.
+Thomas Jane plays Wilfred, a simple corn farmer in Nebraska who is very content with farming corn and continuing to do so till the end of his days.
 He has a wife and a son.
 His son is also content to continue farming alongside him so long as he gets to keep dating the girl next door.
-His wife, is the stick in the mud and desperately wants to leave the farm behind.
+His wife is the stick in the mud and desperately wants to leave the farm behind.
 Due to her recent inheritance of a ton of land that is connected with the farm and the home they're living in, she is doing her best to convince both of the boys that the best action is to sell it all to a meat-packing company and move to the city.
 The stubborn nature of everyone prevents any sort of compromise among them, so the only logical thing left to do is to kill the stick in the mud, right?

-Well that's what Wilfred decides on, anyway.
+Well, that's what Wilfred decides on, anyway.
 Though, it takes some time to get to the dirty deed.
 In fact, it takes so long for it to finally happen, it almost seemed too late in the movie to share without considering it a spoiler—good thing that the trailer for the movie, which Netflix insists on playing, tells you right away that he kills his wife.
 This movie is 25% plot to kill wife, 25% cleaning up and hiding the murder, 50% dealing with the repercussions of the evil act.
-With the involvement of some aggressive rodents and haunting ghosts of angry corpses, 1922 is a blend of HP Lovecraft's Rats in the Wall and Edgar Allen Poe's Telltale Heart.
+With the involvement of some aggressive rodents and haunting ghosts of angry corpses, 1922 is a blend of HP Lovecraft's Rats in the Wall and Edgar Allan Poe's Telltale Heart.

-What I mean to say is, this movie is not very original and pretty much goes how you expect it to.
+What I mean to say is that this movie is not very original and pretty much goes how you expect it to.
 After committing such a foul act as murder, bad stuff starts happening to Wilfred and everyone around him to make it seem like he cursed himself in the process.
 Guilt has some part to play in the downfall of these characters, but a lot of it also just seems like a Murphy's Law potpourri of the worst possible thing that could happen for each circumstance that pops up.
 By the end, you're just watching it to find out how much worse everything gets for any character involved and if they'll survive it.
 Since it's a Stephen King story, you probably already know the answer to that.

 The saving grace of this movie is Thomas Jane.
 I've always liked Jane in every movie I've watched with him in it, including Deep Blue Sea and The Punisher.
-I think he's only gotten better as an actor of the years.
+I think he's only gotten better as an actor over the years.
 He does a very convincing accent for his character and his charisma manages to keep your attention on the screen.
 If a less compelling performance made by a less compelling actor were the protagonist of 1922, I don't think I would have cared enough to finish it.

 1922 moves too slowly for the type of horror it ends up being.
-You can make your horror movies slow-paced so long as there is some tension to keep it moving—relying on the great musical score only goes so far.
+You can make your horror movies slow-paced so long as there is some tension to keep them moving—relying on a great musical score only goes so far.
 The focus is instead on relatively bland characters dealing with a looming curse.
 When the supernatural hauntings finally start occurring, it feels like a breath of fresh air because there's actually something happening that is a little interesting.
 It just never quite builds to anything meaningful and most of the horror parts of 1922 end up being unnecessarily gory or gross.

 TL;DR (Conclusion)